michaelthielemans/Second-Brain/Mac/SSH configuration.md

 #ssh #security
 ### Add a new keypair to ssh
-`sh-keygen -t ed25519 -C "michaelthielemans@gmail.com"
+`ssh-keygen -t ed25519 -C "michaelthielemans@gmail.com"

 ### You need to specify a filename.
  The file will be saved in the ~/.ssh/ directory